portainer/dev-toolkit/README.md

 E.g. creating and pushing a new `2024.11` tag in this repository will automatically build `portainer/dev-toolkit:2024.11`.

 > **Warning**
 > The automatic builds are currently disabled.
+Manual builds on ARM64 machines are the way to go for now.

 # Manual build